 Range in North America: Rare summer visitor and occasional breeder in west Texas as well as extreme southeastern Arizona southwestern New Mexico.

 The Lucifer hummingbird is a rare but beautiful hummingbird in North America.
-Males have a boldly iridescent purple throat, green upperparts and flanks and a dark, forked tail.
-Females have green upperparts and buff underparts, and can be identified by a blurry gray ear streak.
-Both genders have heavy, long bills that... are clearly curved downward.
+Males have a boldly iridescent purple throat, green upperparts and flanks, and a dark, forked tail.
+Females have green upperparts and buff underparts and can be identified by a blurry gray ear streak.
+Both genders have heavy, long bills that are curved downward.

 This desert hummingbird prefers areas with plentiful agave and ocotillo plants, though they can also be found along the fringes of mountain canyons.
 They rarely visit backyards.Continue to 11 of 20 below.

 11 of 20

 Scientific name: Calypte anna

 Range in North America: Year-round resident along the western coast of North America from southern British Columbia to southern California.
 Extensive year-round populations are also found southwestern Arizona.

 Anna’s hummingbirds are familiar along the west coast.
 Males are instantly recognizable with a red or pink crown and extensive iridescent gorget, dusky greenish underparts and brighter green upperparts.
 Females are similar but paler on the underside and lack the extensive gorget, but may show some red or pink spotting on the throat.

 These hummingbirds are common visitors to backyards, gardens, and parks, especially where nectar feeders and hummingbird flowers are present.
 They will also nest regularly in backyards.
 Away from habitation, they prefer open woodlands and riparian areas.Continue to 12 of 20 below.